kyma-project/kyma/resources/dex/README.md

 ## Configuration

 This chart allows you to provide configuration for Dex connectors and clients using the Helm overrides mechanism.
+> **TIP:** You can use Go Template expressions in the override value.
+These expressions are resolved by Helm using the same set of overrides as configured for the entire chart.

 ### Connectors

 Configure connectors through the `connectors` override.
-Provide the Dex connectors configuration as a single string in the `yaml` format.
-See [this](https://github.com/dexidp/dex/tree/master/Documentation/connectors) document for more details.
+Provide the Dex connectors list as a single string in the `yaml` format.
+See [these](https://github.com/dexidp/dex/tree/master/Documentation/connectors) documents for syntax details.

-Example:
+This is an example of a connector configuration string:
 ```
   connectors: |-
     - type: saml